 You work to create a series of metrics and KPIs which evaluate the holistic CX.

 - Likelihood to switch

-We recommend starting small as you work your way into a larger CX program.
+Our bank and credit union market research recommends starting small as you work your way into a larger CX program.

 All areas of the CX program are structured with flagged cases and a standardized process for follow-up on experiences that fall below expectations.

-The Challenges of the Bank
+Challenges of the Bank: Earning New Customers

-As with most businesses there comes a time when leaders scratch their heads as to why they are struggling to earn new customers.
+As with most businesses, there comes a time when leaders scratch their heads as to why they are struggling to earn new customers.

 This challenge is perhaps more apparent for banks and credit unions.

 As many of our studies show, consumers choose a financial institution based on its location and rates.

 These factors of choice can make it difficult to think outside the box on how to acquire new customers outside of a bank's core market.